Symmetries of linearized gravity from adjoint operators: Introduction

-The two second order symmetry operators for spin-1 we get from the TME and TSI are equivalent to the ones found in \cite{ABB:symop:2014CQGra..31m5015A}, see remark~\ref{rem:Spin1RelToClassification}.
-Furthermore, they can be interpreted in the following sense.
-One of them characterizes the separability of the TME, similarly to the Carter operator for scalar waves.
-To see this one needs to make use of the freedom to add/subtract terms vanishing due to the field equations to produce symmetry operators which are "purely angular" or "purely radial" in the sense that after separation of variables the "purely angular" operators will only involve angular variables, and the "purely radial" operators will only involve radial variables.
-The other one is equivalent to Hertz potentials.
+For the Maxwell case we find that the symmetry operator following from the TSI operator identity is closely related to the separability of the TME operator (from that point of view, it is the generalization of the Carter operator).
+To see this one needs to make use of the freedom to add/subtract terms vanishing due to the field equations to produce symmetry operators which are "purely angular" or "purely radial" in the sense discussed on page~\pageref{eq:ScalarCarterCOmmutator}.
+The symmetry operator following from the TME operator identity is equivalent a Hertz potential construction.
 See also \cite[Chapter 5]{aksteiner:thesis}.
+Both symmetry operators are of differential order two, and they coincide with the irreducible symmetry operators found in the complete classification \cite{ABB:symop:2014CQGra..31m5015A}, see remark~\ref{rem:Spin1RelToClassification}.

 The two symmetry operators for linearized gravity are of higher order than in the spin-1 case.
-From the TME we get a fourth order operator, which is equivalent to the covariant Hertz potential formalism of Cohen and Kegeles \cite{1979PhRvD..19.1641K}.
-The operator we get from the TSI is of order six.
-We show that it is non-trivial and that it is related to the third power of the TME separation constant on a Schwarzschild background.
+The one we get from the TSI operator identity is of order six.
+Since the TME operator is of order two, the relation to separability is not as immediate as for the spin-1 case.
+See however lemma~\ref{lem:Spin21stkindComps} and remark~\ref{rem:Spin2TMESymop}.
+From the TME operator identity we get a fourth order operator, which is equivalent to the covariant Hertz potential formalism of Cohen and Kegeles \cite{1979PhRvD..19.1641K}.

+We use Penrose's 2-spinor formalism and irreducible decompositions leading to symmetric spinors exclusively.
+The main information about the type D geometry is encoded in the existence of a Killing spinor $\kappa_{AB}$ satisfying $\nabla_{A'(A}\kappa_{BC)}=0$.
+On the Kerr spacetime the Killing spinor contains the same information as the Killing-Yano tensor.
+We therefore construct covariant operators involving the Killing spinor which allows us to express all symmetry operators covariantly.